nEOn-41/Newspaper-Reader/Project Instructions.md

    - If an invalid JSON structure is detected, the system retries calling the Gemini API for only those responses that returned invalid JSON, ensuring valid results.

 7. **Batching and Rate Limit Handling**:
-   - **(Yet to be implemented)**: A central **pipeline** will be created to process any request that needs to be sent to the Gemini API, including queries and retries for invalid JSON.
-This pipeline will ensure compliance with the free-tier rate limit of **15 requests per minute**.
+   - A central **pipeline** processes all requests sent to the Gemini API, including queries and retries for invalid JSON.
+This pipeline ensures compliance with the free-tier rate limit of **15 requests per minute**.
+   - The system uses a sliding window approach to track requests:
+     - A buffer keeps track of the timestamps of requests sent in the last 60 seconds.
+     - New requests are processed as soon as slots become available in the buffer.
-   - The system will track every request sent to the Gemini API:
+     - The system can send up to 15 requests at once if the buffer allows.
-     - Only **15 requests** can be sent at a time.
-     - After sending the 15th request, the system will **pause for 60 seconds** before processing the next batch.
-     - Additional requests will be added to a **queue** and processed after the cooldown period.
+   - Additional requests are added to a **queue** and processed as soon as slots become available in the sliding window.

 8. **Multi-modal Processing**:
    - The system leverages the multi-modal capability of the **Gemini 1.5 Flash model** to process images of newspaper pages, enabling it to "see" and "read" the content (e.g., tables, images, text) on each page.